-This is a key indicator of prudence seeking to identify whether or not a Local Authority's financial strategy is prudent and sustainable by measuring the extent to which a Local Authority is using borrowing to fund revenue expenditure in the short and medium term.
+- 3.2.3 This limit is consistent with the LFC's view on current and future affordability, as advised to the Mayor in the course of consultation. - 3.3 From 2020-21, the LFC, as part of the local government sector, will be required to adopt a new international financial reporting standard (IFRS 16) for leasing.
+The assets and liabilities of all significant leases of over 12 months will be recognised on the balance sheet.
+To ensure compliance with IFRS 16, the operational and authorised borrowing limits will increase from the levels shown in the above tables.
+Updated borrowing limits will be published separately, once a detailed data gathering exercise has been completed, during the 2020-21 financial year. - 3.4 Gross Debt and the Capital Financing Requirement borrowing to fund revenue expenditure in the short and medium term.
 Since financing costs have to be repaid from revenue, borrowing to fund revenue expenditure may be affordable in the short term, but not in the medium term.
 It therefore follows that in the medium-term borrowing should only be funding capital expenditure and this indicator seeks to check that this is so, by identifying that debt does not, except in the short term, exceed the total of the capital financing requirement in the preceding year plus the estimates of any additional capital financing requirement for the current and next two financial years.
 In making this comparison between gross debt and the CFR, CIPFA guidance provides that, if in any of these years, there is a reduction in the CFR, this reduction is ignored in estimating the cumulative increase in the CFR which is used for comparison with the gross external debt.